 "They were the incarnation of exactly the nightmare North Korean version of an American: big, strong belligerent and aggressive.
 Our collection of North Korean original poster art (at the Asia Society) has depictions of Americans and they’re horrendous pictures of American G.I.s with babies at the end of bayonets and stuff like that."

-The Koreans understood that they were in the presence of famous people but were in constant conflict with how animalistic and unforgiving Americans were portrayed in their propaganda.
+The Koreans understood that they were in the presence of famous people but were constantly conflicted with how animalistic and unforgiving Americans were portrayed in their propaganda.
 So how to treat the Americans now that they’re on their soil?

 As the beleaguered wrestling troupe ventured back into the city, Bischoff remembers it looking like “one big concrete box.”
 The wide streets were built not for cars but for fighter jets to land in a war.
 “That’s just crazy,” he recalls.